DB/Device Supervision

 Compactor awaits for period of inactivity (7 minutes) and starts DB compaction.
 When Writer has something to write, it lets Compactor know, so compaction will get canceled if unfinished.

-.
+The supervision strategy is rest for one.
 Which means that all peers to the right will get restated if children failed.
 I.e. if CubDB fails, Dry Status Relay, WriteSupervisor and Decider get restarted as well.
 Queue continues to work, aggregating all the changes User generated.
 This provides seamless switching into Read Only mode when there is no room to write data.

 graph TD;